 Your Test Results

-Prostate enlargement and higher PSA levels can be a normal part of the aging process, or they could indicate that prostate cancer has begun to develop.
-Your doctor will always take into account your particular health history: your age, your weight and previous medical history, and your family history and ethnicity, all of which can influence your likelihood of developing prostate cancer.
+Prostate enlargement and mildly increased PSA levels can be a normal part of the aging process, or they could indicate that prostate cancer has begun to develop.
+Your doctor will take into account your particular situation—including your age, race, and family cancer history—all of which can influence your likelihood of developing prostate cancer.

 Learn more about the risk factors for prostate cancer.